machinat/sociably/docs/getting-started.md

 ## Next

-Now you are able to make your first app run!
-The next section will guide you how to [Receive Events](docs/receive-event.md) and handle them.
+Learn how to receive and handle events in [next section](receiving-events.md).